punpayut/OpenCV-Game/README.md

-# OpenCV Gaame
+# OpenCV Game
- AI Computer Vision Game | Python and OpenCv
+ AI Computer Vision Game.
+A simple ball and bat game using hand tracking to control the bat.